×

 You can start with a warm-up before moving on to these stages, then wrap up with a Q&A and feedback sharing from students.

-Your Guide to Making ESL Conversation Lesson Plans
+How to Create ESL Conversation Lesson Plans

 Make warm-ups as simple as possible—they’re meant to be easy and fun with little brainpower expended!
 Here are a few great ESL conversation warm-up activities: